Table of Contents

 For some women, the primality of vaginal birth makes the experience much more meaningful and rewarding.
 In some way, we could say that the beauty of vaginal delivery comes from the fact that through its port of entry does the baby exit.
 And despite the pain of labor and all the other negative feelings that a woman would experience when the time to deliver is nigh, it ends up being worth the road.

 Health Benefits of Vaginal Delivery

-Because you are back on your feet much earlier, you will have more time to bond with your child immediately (holding, touching, cuddling, breastfeeding, etc.) a privilege that you wouldn’t get following a cesarean deliver (given that for the first 18 hours, you might be resting, sleeping.
+Because you are back on your feet much earlier, you will have more time to bond with your child immediately (holding, touching, cuddling, breastfeeding, etc.), a privilege that you wouldn’t get following a cesarean delivery (given that for the first 18 hours, you might be resting, sleeping, and recovering from surgery.

 Some other health benefits of vaginal delivery include a lower risk of infections for the fetus, and lower risk of respiratory problems.